Ode’r de Saturday Afternoon… or Free at Last!

 The vibrant and warm sun was illuminating the most beautiful of greens in all the plants surrounding my Potrero Hill front door.
 I found a man there – a neighbor I had never met before.
 Feng.
 He was tall, with a kind face and a worried look.
 A skunk, he said, with it’s head stuck in a mouse trap.
 Would I come help?
 Of course!
 I grabbed a towel and my grumpy son, Devlin, threw on my shoes, and we hurried out the door to follow Feng up through the Open Space to the back yard of Starr King Elementary School.

-Starr Kingfront__starr_king_school Elementary School is a harsh concrete and bsidewinder large_300x225rick building, softened by rows of evergreen hedges and flower boxes.
+Starr King Elementary School is a harsh concrete and brick building, softened by rows of evergreen hedges and flower boxes.
 There, behind the hedges, pressed against the concrete foundation, was a long bushy tail, glistening black with a limp white stripe down the middle.
 Body tensed with effort, the enormous female skunk was twisting and turning in the dirt.
 Her head disappearing into the entrance of a black box rodent bait trap.
 You know, those little black boxes the size of shoe-boxes seen left around public places that the kids always loudly ask about and we response in a whisper, “Ooo that’s poison – stay away from those!”.

 She had burrowed out a deep trench in the soil under her body, in her desperate struggle to extract herself from the box, with no success.
 Each day her struggle causing her throat and head to swell more and more inside the sharp, unforgiving plastic, making her escape less and less possible until death freed her.
 Her flailing claws dug the trench underneath her deeper and deeper, revealing shrub roots that wrapped around her to complicate and confine her movements even further.